-Sella Vinoteca is the freshest addition to Randwick’s humming Newmarket dining precinct—and it might just be our favourite new wine bar and bottle shop.
-Edging the park and play gym on the south side of Newmarket, it feels a bit like a suburban secret, stacked with around 350 bottles of hard-to-find Italian, local, and international wines—and an eclectic, but total standout menu to match.
+Edging the park and play gym on the south side of the Newmarket dining precinct, Sella Vinoteca feels a bit like a suburban secret, stacked with around 350 bottles of hard-to-find Italian, local, and international wines—and an eclectic, but total standout menu to match.

 Behind it all is restauranteur Fabio Dore, who you might know from Balmain’s One Ford Street.
 And while his focus was pretty set on Southern Italy there, at Sella Vinoteca, Dore is widening his scope a little and embracing a few more flavours (and wines) from the Mediterranean.